SpidersInMyHair/SumoRobot/README.md

 Known Issues:
 --------------
-If the SONAR is apart of the collision face - then the distance that the SONAR value returns will fluctuate hugely anywhere from 0 to 2550.
+If the SONAR is apart of the collision face - then the distance that the SONAR value returns (if it is point blank touching the opponent) will fluctuate hugely anywhere from 0 to 2550.
 Solution is to not have the SONAR as part of the robot's collision face - rather housed more 'within' the robot.